AakSin/IntrotoInteractiveMedia/Week5/MidtermProgress.md

 The game expects to have multiple bodies which are given a mass, radius and an initial velocity by the user.
 Each body simulates motion by imposing gravity on every other body.
 Adding a trail to these bodies results in beautiful patters.

-## How to Play

-A body is created at the point of mousePress().
-Then, the body can be given a velocity by dragging in the opposite direction, much like a slingshot.

 ## Development